ahmedcodein/salesware/README.md

 **SalesWar** is a sales process tracking software tool.
 It aims to digitalize the sales activity in order to boost the productivity of your sales team.
 The market entry of **SalesWare** is small businesses and startups.
 More specifically, those businesses that:
  - are neither content with using excel sheets to track their sales activity due to excel sheets complexity and generality.
- - nor can offered the subscription fees of the established Software tools like Microsoft Dynamic or SalesForce.
+ - nor can offered the subscription fees of established Software tools like Microsoft Dynamic or SalesForce.

 **SalesWare** is built as a foundational module of a Customer Relationship Management (CRM) software.
 The envisioned CRM then represents the ultimate vision of this project.
 This vision includes other modules like MarketingWare, ServiceWare, SupportWare and DataWare.
 Moreover, each of those modules will integrate Data Analytics to bring additional value to our users.